Inspector Gadget: Music

 The original Inspector Gadget theme song was composed by American composer Shuki Levy (who also wrote the themes for Power Rangers and Digimon), and was based on Edvard Grieg's "In the Hall of the Mountain King".

 Several early rap records sampling the Inspector Gadget theme song were released in 1985.
 The Kartoon Krew also released "Inspector Gadget" on ZYX Music, which contains vocal samples and quotes from the popular cartoon series, reenacted by the rap group for the song.
 East New York rap group Bad Boys & K-Love released a record on Starlite Records, "Bad Boys", featured on the UK hip hop compilation Street Sounds Electro 9.
 Following the trend, Slick Rick and Doug E. Fresh used samples from the Inspector Gadget theme song on their single "The Show".
 The theme song has been heavily sampled in the years since then.
 California-based punk band Lagwagon recorded a short instrumental cover of the theme song on their 1992 album Duh.

 The new (2015) theme was composed by Canadian film and TV composers Stephen Skratt and Asher Lenz, "once again using In the Hall of the Mountain King as inspiration".

+In 2023, co-creator Jean Chalopin's daughter, Tanis Chalopin, composed an original soundtrack for the video game "Inspector Gadget: MAD Time Party" as well as a new arrangement on the original theme.